Celebrating the 71th Annual Puccini Festival in Torre del Lago

 If you are head over heels for opera and want to learn more about Puccini, then a visit dedicated to him is surely something not to be missed!
 You can visit the composer’s former home, which has now been converted into the Puccini Museum, including personal belongings and manuscripts.
 Of course, don’t forget to enjoy a performance at the Puccini festival!

 Make sure you arrive early to the performances.
 This will give you time to find your seats and also to take in the stunning sunset over Lake Massaciuccoli before the opera begins.
+Plan your transportation to and from the festival, this will ensure a less stressful experience, especially if you are not staying nearby.

 A pro tip to truly make the most of your evening is to book your stay at one of Lucca’s apartments and villas near the theatre.
 This provides comfortable and convenient accommodations near the festival venue, eliminating the stress of hailing a taxi late at night.

-Visit the Puccini Festival 2024
+Visit the Puccini Festival 2025

-The 70th Annual Puccini Festival offers a celebration of culture, music, and the absolute beauty of the Italian landscape.
+The 71th Annual Puccini Festival offers a celebration of culture, music, and the absolute beauty of the Italian landscape.
 Whether you’re an opera aficionado or a newcomer to the genre, the festival is an extraordinary experience to have on a warm summer Italian night.
 Remember, Lucca’s apartments and villas offer the perfect accommodations to complement your festival journey.
-Don’t miss the opportunity to be part of this historic event in 2024!
+Don’t miss the opportunity to be part of this historic event in 2025!